 How can I purchase short-term health insurance?

-Why would I purchase short-term health insurance?
+Should I purchase short-term health insurance?

 - Waiting period for employer health insurance